ExtensityAI/symbolicai/docs/source/TOOLS/chatbot.md

 ```

 To exit the conversation, type `exit`, `quit`, or press `Ctrl+C`.
-You can also load our chatbot `SymbiaChat` into a jupyter notebook and process step-wise requests. #TODO how?
+You can also load our chatbot `SymbiaChat` into a jupyter notebook and process step-wise requests.